 Angiography as an imaging method uses one of 3 imaging methods with or without using a contrast agent:

-- X-Ray with the use of catheter
+- X-Ray with the use of a

 - Computed Tomography (CT scan)